 Curriculum and Course Requirements

-The Master of Science in Biomedical Sciences (MBS) at Elms College is a rigorous, 12-month academic program.
+The Master of Science in Biomedical Sciences (BMS) at Elms College is a rigorous, 12-month academic program.

 Students have access to career development and/or premedical preparation (including standardized test preparation).